-Usually, when women my age are referred to as “the sandwich generation,” it’s because on one piece of bread we’re raising needy teenagers, and on the other piece of bread we’re caring for needy parents.
-And there we are, stuck in the middle of everyone.
-But there’s another, less discussed sammie—the office sandwich.
+Usually, when women our age are referred to as “the sandwich generation,” it’s because on one piece of bread we’re raising needy teenagers or college students, and on the other slice we’re caring for needy, maybe sick parents.
+And here we are, stuck in the middle of everyone.
+But there’s another, less discussed sammie—the one in the office.

 The office sandwich finds the middle-aged woman playing the role of egg salad between 20-something millennials and 60-something baby-boomers.
 In my case, I supervise a 25-year-old millennial—let’s call her Madison—and I report to a 65-year-old man we’ll call Jim.
 In my mid-40s, I’m squarely in the middle, both in terms of age and rank.

 Madison is sweet, super-smart, and a typical millennial, was raised exquisitely.
 Her parents lavished love and support on her, prioritized her education, made sure she was well-rounded, and instilled in her a strong sense of civic responsibility.